phdschooltpc/msp430-thyroid/README.md

 ### How to use

-Just clone/download the repository and import the project in CCS.
+Just clone/download the repository and import the project in CCS, build and run.

 ### Program